bluz71/bluz71.github.io/_posts/2017-05-15-vim-tips-tricks.md

 ----------------------------------------
 Vim by default provides **D** to delete till the end of line and **C** to change till the end of line.
-For some reason it does not provide yank till the end of line by default.
-Enable this mapping to set **Y** to do that particular form of yanking:
+For some reason it does not provide yank till the end of line.
+Enable this mapping to set **Y** to do that particular form of
+yanking:

 ```viml
 noremap Y y$